-Learning Goals Objectives Assessment 1 Our graduatas will be 1.1.
+Learning Goals Objectives Assessment 1.
+Our graduates will be 1.1.
 Our students will produce quality business and research-oriented documents. effective communicators.
 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
-2. Our graduates will be 2.1.
+2. Our graduates will be skilled in team work and 2.1.
 Students will be able to lead and participate in group for projects, discussion, and presentation. leadership.
 2.2.
 Students will be able to apply leadership theories and related skills.
-3. Our graduates will be 3.1.
-In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it. trained in etnics.
-3.2.
-Our students will practice ethics in the duration of the program.
-4. Our graduates will have a global perspective.
-4.1.
+3. Our graduates will be trained in ethics.
+3.1.
+In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.3.2.
+Our students will practice ethics in the duration of 4.
+Our graduates will have a global perspective. the program.4.1.
 Students will have an international exposure.
-5. Our graduates will be skilled in problem-solving and 5.1.
-Our students will have a good understanding of fundamental theories in their fields. \checkmark critical thinking.
-5.2.
-Our students will be prepared to face problems in various business settings and find solutions.
+5 Our andresses will be 5.1.
+Our students will have a good understanding of fundamental theories in their fields.
+5. Our graduates will be skilled in problem-solving and 5.2.
+Our students will be prepared to face problems in various business settings and find solutions. critical thinking.
 5.3.
 Our students will demonstrate competency in critical thinking.